“Conversion Rate Optimization (CRO) is not a trick, but a well-defined strategy that deepens as we explore.”

-Any element that stops or deviates the user from achieving the set goal needs quick repeal.
+Any element that stops or deviates the user from achieving the set goal needs a quick repeal.

 Five Conversion Rate Optimization Mistakes

 Your conversion rate optimizations strategies can drive real results if you ensure that some of the most common mistakes are addressed before you implement the changes.
-One of the major reasons that affects the optimization strategies is the failure to fix these mistakes beforehand.
+One of the major reasons that affect optimization strategies is the failure to fix these mistakes beforehand.

 Mistake 1: Forgetting the Target Audience

-Website owners tend to forget the needs of the target audience and try to concentrate more about the features, benefits, and offers that they are providing.
+Website owners tend to forget the needs of the target audience and try to concentrate more on the features, benefits and offers that they are providing.

 The most common complaint that we hear from website owners is that despite a well-designed, optimized website with flawlessly written content, the website sees zero conversion!